ruhajaved/ENEL369_AMReceiverProject/README.md

 In order to test and simulate the project, NI Multisim 14 is needed.

+Then, simply open file ___ in folder Simulation.
+Press the go button and look at the oscilliscope attached to the output.
+It should resemble a simusoidal wave.

 ## Possible Improvements

 Possible improvements for this project include:

 N/A

+## Notes
+1. The Document folder contains the project report, which summarizes all project questions and answers.
+2. The Simulation folder contains all project files corresponding to each project question in the project report.
+3. A project overview explaining the design can be found here: https://www.youtube.com/watch?v=G09PH6DSO7E.